 Compensation and benefits for the years ended December 31, 2014 and 2013 was \$18.6 million and \$5.5 million, respectively, all of which related to ACRE Capital.
-The increase in compensation and benefits for the year ended December 31, 2014 compared to the year ended December 31, 2013 primarily relates to only four months of operations for ACRE Capital being included in the consolidated statements of operations for the year ended December 31, 2014.
+The increase in compensation and benefits for the year ended December 31, 2014 compared to the year ended December 31, 2013 primarily relates to only four months of operations for ACRE Capital being included in the consolidated statements of operations for the year ended December 31, 2013 compared to one year of operations for the year ended December 31, 2014.